unt-libraries/untl-metadata-documentation/docs/fields/creator.rst

 Comments
 ********

--   Name fields are connected to the `UNT Name App <https://digital2.library.unt.edu/name/>`_, which will try to match text against local authority files.
+-   Name fields are connected to the `UNT Name App`_, which will try to match text against local authority files.
 Editors should always choose an authorized form from the list if it is available.
 -   The creator field is not constrained by the AACR2 practice of